carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 There are 3 issues:

 1. Lack of post regalloc LICM.
-2. Poor sub-regclass support.
-That leads to inability to promote the 16-bit arithmetic op to 32-bit and making use of leal.
-3. LSR unable to reused IV for a different type (i16 vs. i32) even though the cast would be free.
+2. LSR unable to reused IV for a different type (i16 vs. i32) even though the cast would be free.

 //===---------------------------------------------------------------------===//